StephMarieH/StephMarieH/README.md

 - 👋 Hi, I’m Steph.
-- 🌱 I’m currently learning Python and SQL.
-Enrolled on Hyperion Dev's Software Engineering Bootcamp & on an internship with Albany Beck in London.
+- 🌱 I have completed Hyperion Dev's 16-week Software Engineering Bootcamp (focused on Python) with a grade of 98%.
+- I also completed Albany Beck's 8-week on-site training Programme in the City of London.
+- Proficient in: Python, SQL, HTML, CSS, PowerBI, Excel, Photoshop
+- Currently learning: JAVA
 - 👀 My hobbies are photography, visiting art exhibitions, yoga and cycling.
 - 💞️ I’m looking to collaborate on projects, let me know if you have an idea!
 - 📫 How to reach me: stephaniemariehornby@gmail.com